bytesnake/blog/content/about/me.md

 I'm also host and user of the <a href="https://zettel.haus" target="_blank">zettel.haus</a> Mastodon instance for connected thoughts and an avid Vim and Linux user.

 Besides that I really like making music.
 I play clarinets and currently learning a bass viola da gamba for diversion.
-You can also find me dancing afro-american vernacular dances in Jitterbug style such as Shag, Lindy Hop and Balboa on floors.
+I'm also interested in afro-american vernacular dances such as Shag, Lindy Hop or Balboa.

-I got an education at RWTH Aachen studying electrical engineering and computer science.
+I studied electrical engineering and computer science at RWTH Aachen university.

 <br /><hr>